-ICMA welcomes the opportunity to comment on the CESR call for evidence CESR/09-074.
-We hope that our response will provide more clarity to the method of reporting OTC derivatives.
-The response advocates a pan-European approach consistent with existing super-equivalent regimes.
+Xtrakter welcomes the opportunity to comment on the CESR call for evidence CESR/09-074.
+We trust our response will provide appropriate feedback and clarity in respect to the method of reporting OTC derivatives.
+In general the response advocates a pan-European approach consistent with existing super-equivalent regimes.
 More detailed points are set out below.